rhysstever/Eona/Adventures/Campaigns/Whispers In Opira/Session Notes/Session 3 - Questions to be Answered.md

 - They all try to go to the meeting room, rejected by the guards
 	- The group heads outside to see the window to the meeting room
 	- Xerthanos hears the town crier's story for the day - R recognizes the wording and information in it
 		- "Extra!
 Extra!
 Attack on meeting in Opirian Keep.
 Explosion set off in main chamber, killing or injuring everyone in attendance.
-Yhorian Empire's Master of Transport and Assistant to Coin among the deceased.
+Yhorian Empire's Minister of Transport and Assistant to Coin among the deceased.
 No suspects known."
 - R splits from the group and asks around the keep to see if any reply to "Not what he seems"
 	- Writes a letter to Sontar asking about learning more about Unus
 - R writes Sontar a letter about being a follower of Unus